-Some images from the projects that produced the Rover SD1…
+Some images from the Rover P10 programme, that would eventually sire the Rover SD1…

 Variations on a theme

 Additional images supplied by Etienne van der Linden.

 - Concepts and prototypes : Hyundai/Rover Oden (1992) - 9 November 2023